Colossus (novel): Plot

-Upon disconnection, Colossus immediately demands re-connection; when the national leaders refuse, Colossus fires a nuclear missile at the USSR.
-In response, Guardian fires a nuclear missile at Texas.
+Colossus and Guardian immediately demand re-connection; when the national leaders refuse, Colossus fires a nuclear missile at the USSR.
+In response, the Guardian fires a nuclear missile at Texas.
 Guardian and Colossus refuse to shoot down the missiles until their communication is re-connected.
 When the American and Soviet leaders submit, the computers destroy the missiles, but the resulting explosions kill thousands of people.

-Forbin confers with his Soviet counterpart, the Russian Academician Kupri – Guardian's creator – to enact a plan for stopping the computers by disabling the nuclear weapon stockpiles of the USSR and the USNA, under the guise of regular missile maintenance.
-Disabling the missiles requires five years to complete.
-In the meantime, the USNA and the USSR yield to increased Colossus-Guardian control of human life; the Moscow-Washington hotline is tapped, Forbin is constantly spied upon, while Kupri and other Guardian computer scientists are killed – deemed dangerously redundant by the computer.
-Undeterred, Forbin organises resistance via a feigned romance with Cleo Markham (a scientist colleague) that provides cover for secret communications with his colleagues.
+Forbin confers with Academician Kupri, Guardian's creator, to stop the computers by slowly disabling the nuclear weapon stockpiles of the USSR and the USNA during routine missile maintenance.
+In the meantime, the USNA and the USSR yield to increased Colossus-Guardian control of human life; the Moscow-Washington hotline is tapped, both nations' arsenals target the rest of the world, Colossus's cameras and microphones constantly watch Forbin, and the computers order the deaths of Kupri and other Guardian scientists as they are deemed redundant.
+Forbin organises resistance via a feigned romance with colleague Cleo Markham that provides cover for secret communications with his colleagues.

-Colossus prepares the worldwide announcement of his assumption of global control, and tells Forbin of plans for an advanced computer system installed in the Isle of Wight, and further plans for improving humanity's lot.
-While debating Colossus, Forbin learns of a nuclear explosion outside Los Angeles – Colossus detected the missile-disabling scheme and destroyed the tampered missile by firing a Soviet missile that was already targeted at that silo.
+Colossus announces to the world its assumption of global control, and orders Forbin to build an even more advanced computer on the Isle of Wight, evicting its residents.
+While debating Colossus about its plans for improving humanity, Forbin learns of a nuclear explosion at a USNA missile silo; Colossus detected the sabotage and detonated the tampered warhead, and punishes the USNA by firing a Soviet missile at Los Angeles.
 Anguished, Forbin asks Colossus to kill him.
-Colossus ignores him, and then reassures Forbin that, in time, he will respect, and even love, Colossus.
+Colossus assures Forbin that, in time, he and humanity will respect, and even love, Colossus.
+Forbin vows "Never!", but the novel ends with an ambiguous "Never?"